dragonfly-science/dragonfly-website/content/news/2015-10-30-theos-eggs.md

 three or four days a week.

 > It’s the best of both worlds really.
 I can be around for the family a bit more some
 > days, or come in to town for client meetings.
-Dragonfly are really flexible---this
+Dragonfly are really flexible — this
 > week I took some leave so my wife could finish her marine biology PhD thesis.

 Long time staff member Katrin Berkenbusch also works from her home on the